Val-Resh/Trends_Project_Python/README.md

 This project is part of the course at: https://composingprograms.com/

-The project itself and its guidelines are available at: https://inst.eecs.berkeley.edu//~cs61a/fa13/proj/trends/trends.html
+The project guidelines are available at: https://inst.eecs.berkeley.edu//~cs61a/fa13/proj/trends/trends.html